Our Verdict

 Cutting Performance

 The Babish pleasantly surprised us with its cutting performance.
-Despite some manufacturing flaws in the blade when we took it out of the box (which we discuss in the build quality section), once we got it cleaned up, we found it to be surprisingly capable.
+Despite some manufacturing flaws in the blade I discovered when I took it out of the box (which I discuss below in the section on Build Quality), once I cleaned it up, this knife was surprisingly capable.

 The reported HRC (a measure of steel hardness) of this blade is 55.
-Our laboratory measurements found it to have an HRC of 51, which is still well within the bounds of what we would expect from a quality blade designed to hold its edge.
+Our team in the GearLab measured it with an HRC of 51, which is still well within the bounds of what we expect from a quality blade.

 Reported Steel Hardness | Measured Steel Hardness | Blade Construction | Metal Type | |